satyakumarch/DSA2024/README.md

 6. **Greedy Algorithms** 🍀
    - A method that builds up a solution piece by piece, always choosing the next piece that offers the most immediate benefit.

-Feel free to explore each of these topics for a deeper understanding! 🚀